repeat98/Octasort/README.md

 # OctaSort

-OctaSort is a Python script designed to organize, process, and normalize audio files in a structured directory.
-It renames audio files according to a specific pattern, extracts musical keys for certain types of audio files, normalizes audio levels, and maintains a database to track processed files.
+**OctaSort** is a Python script designed to organize and manage your audio library efficiently.
+It automatically analyzes audio files to determine their musical key and tonality, normalizes their volume, and renames them systematically based on their key and other metadata.
+Additionally, OctaSort maintains a JSON-based database to track processed files, ensuring consistent and reliable organization over time.

 ## Table of Contents